Ashok K. Goel is a Professor of Computer Science and Cognitive Science in the

 Information Science in Engineering (JCISE),

-Artificial Intelligence for Engineering Design, Analysis and Manufacturing (AIEDAM), the new journal Biologically Inspired Cognitive Architectures (Elsevier), and the new online journal Advances in Cognitive Systems.
+Artificial Intelligence for Engineering Design, Analysis and Manufacturing (AIEDAM), Biologically Inspired Cognitive Architectures, and Advances in Cognitive Systems.
 He also serves on the editorial boards of

 AAAI's AI Magazine,